danielrosendo/academy/docs/contributing/style-guide.md

 **Nits:**

+* Avoid redundant comments---write _why_ and not _what_.
+* Keep comments and docstrings up-to-date when changing functions and classes.
+* Don't include unrelated formatting or refactors in a feature PR.
 * Avoid imports in `__init__.py` (reduces the likelihood of circular imports).
 * Prefer pure functions where possible.
 * Define all class attributes inside `__init__` so all attributes are visible in one place.